Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 https://aws.amazon.com/s3/storage-classes/

 ### Overcome challenges
+To make a bucket public accessable, I changed the block public acces option to off and you need to add a bucket policy.
+I used the policy generator with the following options: allow, a * to allow for everyone, the getobject action and the added a /* to the end of the arn so it works for everything in the bucket.

 ### Results
+exercise 1
 ![bucket created](https://github.com/Techgrounds-Cloud-9/cloud-9-karimtouzani24/blob/2c1d567e794ece8676871c655671c454ab8707aa/00_includes/AWS/S3/s3e1.png)
 The bucket is created in the Frankfurt region.
 It is not public yet.